git-lfs/git-lfs/docs/api/README.md

 The Storage API is a generic API for directly uploading and downloading objects.
-Git LFS servers can offload object storage to cloud services like S3, or implement the simple actions natively.
-The only requirement is that hypermedia objects from the Git LFS API return enough information for Git LFS clients to upload and download the objects.
+Git LFS servers can offload object storage to cloud services like S3, or implemented natively in the Git LFS server.
+The only requirement is that hypermedia objects from the Git LFS API return the correct headers so clients can access the storage API properly.

 The client downloads objects through individual GET requests.
 The URL and any special headers are provided by  a "download" hypermedia link: